AMWA-TV/is-04/docs/APIs - Common Keys.md

 A number of common keys are used within NMOS APIs.
 Their definitions, semantics and permitted values are described below.

+## ID

+Core resources such as Sources, Flows, Nodes etc. include an `id` attribute.
+Resource identity is explained in the [Data Model](Data%20Model.md) and [Identifier Persistence & Generation](Data%20Model%20-%20Identifier%20Mapping.md#identifier-persistence--generation) sections of this specification.

+The `id` attribute is a UUID, formatted as a string of 32 lowercase hex digits in groups of 8, 4, 4, 4, 12 separated by `-`, for example: `f81d4fae-7dec-11d0-a765-00a0c91e6bf6`.

 ## Version

 Core resources such as Sources, Flows, Nodes etc. include a `version` attribute.
 As properties of a given Flow or similar will change over its lifetime, the version identifies the instant at which this change took place.
 For example, if a vision mix transition occurred which resulted in a change to the `parents` which make up a particular Flow, the `version` is modified to reflect the wall clock instant at which this change occurred.